-Mr. WONG Chi Wah, aged 54, is Chief Human Resources and Administration Officer, responsible for the Group's overall human resources, legal and general administration functions.
+Mr. WONG Chi Wah, aged 55, is Chief Human Resources and Administration Officer, responsible for the Group's human resources and general administration functions.
 Before joining the Group in September 2007, Mr. WONG has worked for Motorola Semiconductors Hong Kong Limited, Elec & Eltek Company Limited and the Wharf (Holdings) Limited.
 He holds a Bachelor of Social Science degree from the Chinese University of Hong Kong and a Master of Science degree in Engineering Business Management from the University of Warwick in the UK.

-Mr. LAU Ka Lai Gary, aged 43, is Chief Financial Officer, responsible for overall financial, accounting and MIS functions of the Group.
-He joined the Group in October 2010.
+Mr. LAU Ka Lai Gary, aged 44, is Chief Financial Officer, responsible for overall financial, accounting, legal and MIS functions of the Group.
+He is also the President of Zotac USA Inc., a wholly owned subsidiary of the Group in the USA.
+Mr. LAU joined the Group in October 2010.
 He is a member of American Institute of Certified Public Accountants.
 Mr. LAU graduated from the University of Windsor, Canada, with a Bachelor of Commerce degree and the University of Western Ontario, Canada, with a Bachelor of Science degree.
-He also holds a Master of Business Administration and a Master in Business Systems.
+He also holds a Master of Business Administration degree and a Master in Business Systems degree from the University of Manchester and the Monash University respectively.
 Prior to joining the Group, he has worked for Rolex (Hong Kong) Limited, Johnson Electric International Limited, Linyi Shansong Biological Products Company Limited, Oracle Systems Hong Kong Limited, e2e Business Solutions Limited and Deloitte Touche Tohmatsu.